sequenceiq/slider/src/site/markdown/security.md

 ### Needs
-*  Hoya and HBase to work against secure HDFS
+*  Slider and HBase to work against secure HDFS
-*  Hoya to work with secure YARN.
+*  Slider to work with secure YARN.
-*  Hoya to start a secure HBase cluster
+*  Slider to start a secure HBase cluster
 *  Kerberos and ActiveDirectory to perform the authentication.
-*  Hoya to only allow cluster operations by authenticated users -command line and direct RPC.
+*  Slider to only allow cluster operations by authenticated users -command line and direct RPC.
-*  Any Hoya Web UI and REST API for Ambari to only allow access to authenticated users.
+*  Any Slider Web UI and REST API for Ambari to only allow access to authenticated users.
-*  The Hoya database in ~/.hoya/clusters/$name/data to be writable by HBase
+*  The Slider database in ~/.hoya/clusters/$name/data to be writable by HBase

 ### Short-lived Clusters
-*  Cluster to remain secure for the duration of the Kerberos tokens issued to Hoya.
+*  Cluster to remain secure for the duration of the Kerberos tokens issued to Slider.

 ### Long-lived Clusters

-*  Hoya cluster and HBase instance to remain functional and secure over an indefinite period of time.
+*  Slider application instance and HBase instance to remain functional and secure over an indefinite period of time.

 ### Initial Non-requirements
 *  secure audit trail of cluster operations.
-*  multiple authorized users being granted rights to a Hoya Cluster (YARN admins can always kill the Hoya cluster.
+*  multiple authorized users being granted rights to a Hoya Cluster (YARN admins can always kill the Slider application instance.
 *  More than one HBase cluster in the YARN cluster belonging to a single user (irrespective of how they are started).
 *  Any way to revoke certificates/rights of running containers.